Sizing heat sinks using a few simple equations

-Sizing a heat sink can be daunting tasks for any one who does not have much experience in thermal analysis.
-There are commercially available software that would allow you to design and analyze a heat sink to meet the thermal requirements of the device(s) to be cooled.
-If that type of software is not available to you some quick calculations using a spreadsheet of mathematical software can be done to get an estimate of the heat sink size of required to maintain the desired temperature of your heat source components.
+Sizing heat sinks using a few simple equations**

+    Heat sink size calculations can be daunting tasks for any one who does not have

+    much experience in thermal analysis.
+There are commercially available heat sink

+    design software that would allow you to design and analyze a heat sink to meet

+    the thermal requirements of the device(s) to be cooled.
+If that type of software

+    is not available to you some quick calculations using a spreadsheet of

+    mathematical software can be done to get an estimate of the heat sink size of

+    required to maintain the desired temperature of your heat source components.

-By making a few simplifying assumptions you can conduct the heat sink analysis by hand or using a spreadsheet.
-The output of these calculations will be the dimensions of the heat sink required to maintain the required source temperature.
+    By making a few simplifying assumptions you can conduct the heat sink analysis

+    by hand or using a spreadsheet.
+The output of these calculations will be the

+    dimensions of the heat sink required to maintain the required source

+    temperature.

-Figure 1 shows a typical plate fin heat sink used to cool common electrical and electronic components such as LEDs used in lighting applications, MOSFET used in digital circuits and microprocessors.
-There are six dimensions that would need to be determined to design an appropriate heat sink for your needs.
-In order to reduce the complexity of the calculations the following assumptions will be made:
+    Figure 1 shows a typical plate fin heat sink used to cool common electrical and

+    electronic components such as LEDs used in lighting applications, MOSFET used in

+    digital circuits and microprocessors.
+There are six dimensions that would need

+    to be determined to design an appropriate heat sink for your needs.
+In order to

+    reduce the complexity of the calculations the following assumptions will be

+    made:

-- The surface area due to the thickness of the fins t, and thickness of the base b are much much smaller than the total surface area of the heat sink
+    - The surface area due to the thickness of the fins t, and thickness of the base

+    b are much much smaller than the total surface area of the heat sink